Albert Starr

-Albert Starr (born June 1, 1926, in New York, New York) is an American cardiovascular surgeon, inventor of the Starr heart valve.
-Starr resides and practices in the Portland, Oregon area and is special adviser to OHSU Dean of Medicine Mark Richardson and OHSU President Joseph Robertson (OHSU) at Oregon Health and Science University.
+Albert Starr (June 1, 1926 – December 11, 2024) was an American cardiovascular surgeon and was the first surgeon to successfully implant the Starr-Edwards heart valve surgically.
+Starr resided and practiced in the Portland, Oregon, area and was special adviser to OHSU Dean of Medicine Mark Richardson and OHSU President Joseph Robertson (OHSU) at Oregon Health and Science University.
+He worked closely with the inventor of the Star-Edwards heart valve, Miles “Lowell” Edwards, to test the device and ensure its safety before its first use.

+Life and career

-He received his B.A. degree from Columbia College (now Columbia University) in 1946 and his M.D. degree from Columbia College of Physicians and Surgeons in 1949.
+Starr was born in New York, New York, on June 1, 1926.
+He received his B.A. degree from Columbia University in 1946 and his M.D. degree from Columbia College of Physicians and Surgeons in 1949.
 He then went on to do his internship at Johns Hopkins Hospital and his residency in general and thoracic surgery at the Bellevue and Presbyterian Hospitals of Columbia University.
-He was an assistant in surgeon at Columbia University until 1957, when he moved to Oregon—having been enticed, in part, by the Oregon Heart Association's promises to help fund his research and to take him salmon fishing.
-There he worked for the Crippled Children's Division at the University of Oregon Medical School (now the Oregon Health and Science University).
+He was an assistant in surgeon at Columbia University until 1957, when he moved to Oregon—having been enticed, in part, by the Oregon Heart Association's promises to help fund his research and provide recreational opportunities to enjoy the state's exceptional salmon fishing.
+There he worked for the Crippled Children's Division at the Oregon Health and Science University (known then as the University of Oregon Medical School).
 Starr was an instructor in surgery when he met Lowell Edwards in September 1958.
 Starr has said of this meeting, "He was in his 60s and I was in my 30s, but there was no generation gap between us."

-Starr helped invent the world's first durable artificial mitral valve and is credited with being a co-inventor of the world's first artificial heart valve in 1960.
+Starr is credited with successfully implanting the world's first medically proven and adopted artificial mitral valve and developing the first surgical procedures for the design in 1960.

+Starr died on December 11, 2024, at the age of 98.